 - LG K30, Q Stylus & other budget devices (maybe)

 Again, this list is unconfirmed but we’ll update it with more information as it becomes available.
 Basically, any phone released within the last 12-18 months by LG should get Android 9 eventually.
 We say should, but that doesn’t mean they WILL.

 LG Android 9 Update Release Date

 So when will your LG phone get the Android 9 Pie update?
 We’re not really sure.
 This is another gray area for the company.
-We know a bunch of phones will get a slice of Pie here in 2019, eventually, but most updates will take a while to arrive.
+We know a bunch of phones will get a slice of Pie here in 2019, eventually, but we have no solid date for those that haven’t yet received it already.